Joint Electromagnetic and Gravitational Wave Inference of Binary Neutron Star Merger GW170817 Using Forward-Modeling Ejecta Predictions: Results

-The corner plots in Figure~\ref{fig:corner_binary_narrow_mc_fix_vw} show 90\% two-dimensional credible intervals and one-dimensional marginal posterior distributions for the underlying binary ($m_c,\delta$), EOS ($R_{\rm{1.4}}$), and ejecta systematic ($f_{disk},\alpha_{dyn}, \beta_\phi$) model parameters.
-As in Figure~\ref{fig:corner_ejecta_narrow_mc_fix_vw}, the dashed curves represent inference using data from AT2017gfo alone and the solid curves consider both the AT2017gfo and GW170817 data.
-We do not plot the posteriors for $s_{\rm{1z}}, s_{\rm{2z}}$, and $\sigma_{\rm{sys}}$ as they are largely uninteresting in the context of understanding the ejecta fits and would have reduced the legibility of Figure~\ref{fig:corner_binary_narrow_mc_fix_vw}.
-Following a preliminary analysis to identify the posterior support for each ejecta fit, we perform focused analyses targeting narrow regions of $f_{\rm{disk}}$ for each ejecta fit: $\log f_{\rm{disk}}$ is uniform over [-0.9, -0.75], [-1.4, -1.2], and [-1.2, -1] for \DiCo, \KruFo, and \Nedora, respectively.
 As expected, our analysis finds that the three ejecta models can only explain AT2017gfo using dramatically different progenitor binaries and EOS.
-Two of the three models prefer that the progenitor of AT2017gfo is a highly asymmetric binary ($\delta>0$) with smaller NS radius $R_{\rm{1.4}}$, with the \DiCo\ models allowing equal-mass ($\delta = 0$) binaries with exceptionally large NS radius.
-Conversely, these inferences suggest that a surprisingly small fraction ($\sim 4-20\%$) of the expected disk mass is ejected as a wind, in contrast to most previous work \cite{2020ARNPS..70...95R, 2020PhRvD.101h3029F}, but consistent with predictions from three-dimensional general relativistic, full transport neutrino radiation magnetohydrodynamics disk simulations \cite{2019PhRvD.100b3008M}.
+Two of the three models prefer that the progenitor of AT2017gfo is a highly asymmetric binary ($\delta > 0.2 \implies q < 0.66$) with smaller NS radius $R_{\rm{1.4}}$, with the \DiCo\ models allowing equal-mass ($\delta = 0$) binaries with exceptionally large NS radius.
+Conversely, these inferences suggest that a surprisingly small fraction ($\sim 4-20\%$) of the expected disk mass is ejected as a wind, in contrast to most previous work \cite{2020ARNPS..70...95R, 2020PhRvD.101h3029F}, but consistent with predictions from three-dimensional general relativistic magnetohydrodynamic (GRMHD) disk simulations with full transport neutrino radiation \cite{2019PhRvD.100b3008M} (although past 1 second, these simulations have a larger fraction of ejected mass \cite{2024ApJ...962...79S}; more late-time ($t > 1$ sec) disk simulations are required for a conclusive comparison).